logos-co/roadmap/content/waku/2024-gantt.md

 Completion dates are delivery of the code + **dogfooding**.

-If too hard to read, try to see this fine in [GitHub](https://github.com/logos-co/roadmap/blob/v4/content/waku/2024-gantt.md).
+If too hard to read, try to see this file in [GitHub](https://github.com/logos-co/roadmap/blob/v4/content/waku/2024-gantt.md).

 ```mermaid
 gantt